-With two experienced environmental engineers turned lawyers on our team as well as three additional lawyers who practice exclusively in the area of environmental and land-use law, we bring decades of experience and extraordinary insight into addressing the environmental risks and issues which can impede business operations and growth.
+With two experienced environmental engineers turned lawyers on our team as well as four additional lawyers who practice exclusively in the area of environmental and land-use law, we bring decades of experience and extraordinary insight into addressing the environmental risks and issues which can impede business operations and growth.

 We serve clients throughout New York state and across the United States.
 Our clients include corporations of all sizes and in a myriad of industries – from closely held companies to Fortune 100 multinationals – as well as commercial developers, municipalities, financial institutions, venture capital and specialized investment entities, utilities, colleges and universities, and individuals.

 Advising Upstate New York municipalities – As the Town Attorneys for several towns across Upstate New York, we understand the unique needs, challenges, and priorities of municipal clients.
 Whether the task is drafting new local laws, improving existing laws or zoning regulations, ensuring compliance with state requirements for municipal governance and operations, advising boards and local officials on procedural and substantive legal issues, or any other need, we bring a wealth of knowledge and experience to assist local governing, zoning, and planning boards and other municipal officials.